 After scrounging food, fuel and electronics from the drifting fighter-carrier, they jumped towards civilization, hoping they would arrive close enough to contact rescue.
 And they still ended up adrift two days' flight from a station that could offer only fuel.
 Eventually, the Addix left the bay and made her way to the course and location their provided jump plot designated, then jumped out of the system.
 Ironically, this happened the same day the news of Zach's finances reached the Fosey system by xBoat from Rhylanor, but the merchant was not in-system by the time the message could be delivered.
 He would have to wait until news reached him in the Mora system, as they were not following the express boat route.
 Also, it was the day after the diamond auction was held in the Rhylanor system.
 Word of that wouldn't reach Fosey for sixteen more days and not reach the Mora system for another thirty seven.

 In addition to continuing his work on the Risek glyphs and his bridge shifts, Emkir decided to spend the week making sure he and Aali got "fed and fucked", figuring they'd earned it.
 For her part, Aali knew she had work to do and spent at least half the week fighting off Emkir's advances so she could get a proper night's sleep after the last two weeks.
-At one point, as the crew overheard the talk between the two at breakfast.
-Zach suggested they could find Brian's blow up doll to keep Emkir happy, which got a lot of laughs.
+At one point, listening to the two talking at breakfast, Zach said they could find Brian's blow up doll to keep Emkir happy.
+That got a lot of laughs.

 As expected, on the seventh day the computer signaled a jump field dissipation warning and they emerged from jump space in the Rorise system.
 Even as they were first checking their locations, they started receiving broadcasts from the system ports of Rorise and everyone aboard gave a sigh of relief.
-As they talked with the port, asking Ms. Vik to handle the communications, they were given a priority vector in, and promoted to "First in Line" for refueling and resupply.
+When contacted by the port, Mikah asked Ms. Vik to handle the communications and they were given a priority vector in, and promoted to "First in Line" for refueling and resupply.
 Freed from other concerns, they all spent three days helping Aali with the engineering work before Zach and Aiden plotted the jump navigation for the Mora system and they left Rorise.
 After a visit that was all business, they jumped out-system on Sunday 246-1112.
 Thursday 250-1112: Arriving At Mora

 After yet another week in jump space, Zach was able to walk more than riding his chair.
 Despite the small amount of progress, Zach was forced to recall that his doctors said up front he may not see a significant physical recovery from his wounds.
 Zimzod found he had more time to relax and watch vids and Aali worked out a more stable schedule of working on the engineering and her stent practice.
 She was even getting better at reaching some systems she had been regularly accessing mentally.